 This solution is extremely disruptive, expensive, and time-consuming.
 What's worse, it's not really addressing the issue that caused the damage in the first place!

 Your foundation isn't the problem -- the soil is!
 When you're done building that brand new foundation, you can count on the soil to press just as hard on the new walls.
 This will cause them to be damaged -- just like it did to the ones that preceded them.

 If you're going to invest money in repairing your foundation, choose the solution that is not disruptive.

 At The Basement Doctor of Cincinnati, we're proud to provide solutions that will permanently solve issues with bowing, buckling foundation walls.

 We provide free, no-obligation foundation wall repair estimates to homeowners throughout our Ohio and Indiana service area.
 Each estimate is made in person, on-site, and is presented in writing.

-Our service area includes Hamilton, Dayton, Cincinnati, and nearby areas such as New Albany, Middletown, Fairfield, Loveland, Fairborn, Jeffersonville, West Chester.
+Our service area includes Fairfield, Mason, West Chester, Hamilton, and nearby areas such as New Albany, Middletown, Fairfield, Loveland, Fairborn, Jeffersonville, West Chester.
 Call or e-mail us today!